DanilaAnikin/koala42-assessment-frontend/README.md

-# Koala42 Assessment - Backend
+# Koala42 Assessment - Frontend

 ### Description
 1) In this project I'm using NextJS and Tailwind CSS